Yehya22/Yehya22/README.md

 </p>

 - 🏢 I'm a Frontend web Developer.
-- 💻 I have a good experience in HTML5,CSS, JS, ReactJS and a bit of experience in Node.js
+- 💻 I have a good experience in HTML5,CSS, JS, ReactJS, Svelte and a bit of experience in Node.js
-- 💬 Ask me about my experience with JavaScript, ReactJS, or anything related to Web development.
+- 💬 Ask me about my experience with JavaScript, ReactJS, Svelte or anything related to Web development.
 - 👨‍💻 Check out my <a href="https://rxresu.me/yehya/yehya-shaaban-cv">CV</a> and <a href="https://y22-portfolio.netlify.app/">Portfolio</a> to see some of the projects I've worked on.